 The ice storm was upon us.
 The rain had been falling since the night before, and in the cold, cold air, the water had chosen not to drip from but cling to the branches and freeze.
 The power lines were drooping like the fluttering eyelids of a baby fighting sleep.
 It was time to get home.

 I had just returned from the funeral of Boonie Monroe, a cousin from Metter, when the phone rang.
 The pastor had reminisced about Boonie's favorite saying, "You don't know what I know."
 On the other end of the call was Jim Healy, operations manager for the Statesboro Herald, who wanted to discuss the Business Tuesday section.

 In my most popular presentation, "Parenting with Love and Leadership," I reveal the secret to proper, effective discipline: to wit, acting like a superior being.

-Note: The following is the seventh in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
+Note: The following is the 23rd in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
 Some have since been cut into other counties.